joahlback/joahlback.github.io/_posts/2024-4-1-building.md

 title: "Building voter confidence in election results: a conjoint experiment in Malawi"
 ---

-- with Alex Yeandle (ongoing project)
+- with Alex Yeandle (funded project)